 The estimated stock biomass remains variable, but relatively stable across the time series (Table 5).
-The very high CPUE observed for one vessel, Argos Georgia, resulted from high catches in two fishing events with high catches of Antarctic toothfish (Figure 4; Table 1).
-Figure 5 presents the vessel CPUE against the week of the year in which fishing is conducted; there is a significant relationship with CPUE lower in the later weeks of the year; consistent with a change in catchability or seasonal movement of toothfish.
+The very high CPUE observed in 2020 and 2021, resulted from high catches in two fishing events with high catches of Antarctic toothfish (Figure 4;

+Figure 5 presents the vessel CPUE against the week of the year in which fishing is conducted, illustrating CPUE to decrease in the later weeks of the year; consistent with a change in catchability or seasonal movement of toothfish.

-The geometric mean of the estimates by Chapman method (years with zero recaptures excluded and considering only the first three years after tag release) was 1,311 tonnes using the 5-year geometric mean biomass.
-Applying the agreed harvest rate of γ = 0.038 to the 5-year geometric mean results in a yield of 50 tonnes.
+The geometric mean of the estimates by Chapman method (years with zero recaptures excluded and considering only the first three years after tag release) was 1,110 tonnes using the 5-year average biomass.
+Applying the agreed harvest rate of $\gamma = 0.038$ to the 5-year average results in a yield of 42 tonnes.